yegor256/blog/_posts/2014/oct/2014-10-20-how-we-write-product-vision.md

 DB must be scalable up to 5Tb without cost increases.
 {% endhighlight %}

-{% quote It's better to say nothing than set false or ambiguous goals %}
+{% quote It's better to say nothing than set false or ambiguous goals. %}

 It is also very important to keep requirements [measurable]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %}) (like each of these examples).